-- This isn’t to scare you, but it’s a fact that needs to be stated – at this point, nearly all deaths (99%) and hospitalizations (97%) from COVID-19 are people who have not been vaccinated.
+- This isn’t to scare you, but it’s a fact that needs to be stated—at this point, nearly all deaths (99 percent) and hospitalizations (97 percent) from COVID-19 are people who have not been vaccinated.
 Infection rates are highest in places with lower rates of vaccination among the population, but are happening everywhere because people who are not vaccinated carry and spread significant amounts of the virus, and people who are vaccinated but aren’t wearing masks may be able to spread smaller amounts of the virus as well.

 - Even if you’re not worried about getting sick yourself, unless you never leave your house, you being unvaccinated puts kids at risk.
-Those under the age of five still cannot get vaccinated — the vaccines are still going through clinical trials and approvals for their age groups.
+Those under the age of 5 still cannot get vaccinated—the vaccines are still going through clinical trials and approvals for their age groups.

 The COVID-19 vaccines are safer than you may think